Design Codes

 (i) Weld Code

-The available Weld Codes and default Weld Code are defined in the Weld Code Editor or the preference file.
+The available Weld Codes and default Weld Code are defined in the Weld Code Editor.

 Currently available codes are: